mugli/orkid-api/README.md

 ## Install

-In a project where you want to consume the API (typically an Orkid UI project):
+In a project where you want to consume the API (typically in a [Orkid UI project](https://github.com/mugli/orkid-ui)):

 ```
 npm install orkid-api --save